 About the course

 You’ll develop an understanding of the interventions necessary to improve the health of communities in the Global South.
 By exploring contemporary theory, policy and practice in public health and international development, you’ll gain the skills to tackle these challenges working in a public health and development role.
 There’s an emphasis on applying theory to the everyday complexities of health and development.
+The course includes a 10-day field class currently in Galapagos, Nepal and Tanzania, which provides hands-on experience of research.

 You’ll develop the skills to work in private or public sector research, or join the civil service.
 Recent graduates have started careers in consulting or with organisations like CAFOD, the Environment Agency and the British Library.
 Many of our graduates stay on to do research.
 We have a high success rate in securing funding for those who wish to study for a PhD with us after finishing a masters.